Yggdroot/LeaderF/README.md

 License
 -------

-This plugin is released under the Vim License.
+This plugin is released under the Apache License, Version 2.0 (the "License").

   [1]: http://imageshack.com/a/img802/1026/iei.gif